-Oz kicked the ball out and – game over; it was the 4th time in the last 6 years that they had beaten their arch enemies and in doing so they retained the Novotel Trans-Tasman Trophy.
+Aus kicked the ball out and – game over.
+It was the fourth time in the last six years that they had beaten their arch enemies and in doing so they retained the Novotel Trans-Tasman Trophy.
 But you might not have predicted that result a week before when Oz Schools arrived from Fiji.

 It is necessary and desirable that all squad players start in one or two games on a Pacific schools tour.
 If the best players were to start in the three test matches on this trip it was certain that not many test starters would run on in the other two games against ‘A’ sides.

-The “reserve team” had already lost to a Fiji President’s XV 18-9 and with only 4 test starters against Fiji running on against the Barbarians, it was likely they could lose again.
+The “reserve team” had already lost to a Fiji President’s XV 18-9 and with only four test starters against Fiji running on against the Barbarians, it was likely they could lose again.